 The Fall of Polio

 Nowadays, the upper socioeconomic classes and the first-world countries have all their population vaccinated and they’re protected.
-This is now a disease that’s almost eradicated and we’re trying to do that with massive inoculations in the third world, which is where the final remnants are.
+This is now a disease that’s almost eradicated and epidemiologists are trying to do that with massive inoculations in the third world, which is where the final remnants are.
 Like smallpox, it should be totally eradicable with the willpower and funding to do it.
 This is one of those examples where what we used to call “Vitamin D,” or dirt, is good for you to a certain extent.
-It’s good to let the children get exposed in their preschools to lots of various germs, as long as they don’t get too sick, so they can develop antibodies; polio was the classic case.
+It’s good to let children get exposed in their preschools to lots of various germs, as long as they don’t get too sick, so they can develop antibodies; polio was the classic case.
 It infects only humans.
-Since there are no animal reservoirs, so we should be able to get rid of polio.
+Since there are no animal reservoirs, we should be able to eradicate polio.

 The Modern Plagues

-I want to move on to something I call the modern-day plagues.
-These are viruses that are emerging now.
+Modern-day plagues are viruses that are emerging now, and important to our understanding of viruses.
 They have been extremely frightening and we don’t know a lot about them, especially their origins.
-And these are called arboreal, meaning tree or forest, hemorrhagic fevers.
+These are called arboreal, meaning tree or forest, hemorrhagic fevers.
 These diseases cause very, very high fever and massive bleeding from almost every orifice in the body.
-The big ones are Ebola and Marburg, and there’s Lassa fever, which is related, and dengue fever, which we’ve known about for a long time.
+The big ones are Ebola, Marburg, Lassa fever, which is related, and dengue fever, which we’ve known about for a long time.

-The big one that emerged in 1976 was Ebola virus.
-It’s called a Filovirus because it’s long and threadlike, highly contagious from secretions and blood.
-So it’s passed by external contact.
-It has a nonhuman reservoir in monkeys and chimps and originated in Africa.
-It’s an RNA virus.
+The big one that emerged in 1976 was the Ebola virus, an RNA.
+It’s called a Filovirus because it’s long and threadlike, highly contagious from secretions and blood, and passed by external contact.
+It has a nonhuman reservoir in monkeys and chimps, originating in Africa.
 We don’t know of any carriers; nobody seems to survive this virus to carry it.
 It has only the acute infectious disease states.
 The important thing in its prevention of spread has been that fortunately, or unfortunately for the victim, it’s not a very long illness, without a long, contagious incubation period.
-These patients aren’t getting on airplanes or sitting around airports or crowded places, they are too sick.
+These patients aren’t getting on airplanes or sitting around airports or crowded places; they are too sick.
 They’re bleeding from every pore of their body and they die rather quickly.
-We don’t have a specific vaccine for this yet; we’re experimenting with virus-like particles.
-We just use mechanical separation and isolation, the extreme levels of physical protection, and we hope that we can contain it purely by containing the geography of this disease.
+While we don’t have a specific vaccine for this yet, epidemiologists are experimenting with virus-like particles.
+In the lab, we use mechanical separation and isolation, the extreme levels of physical protection, and we hope that we can contain it purely by containing the geography of this disease.